ProiectFNLP/search-based-chatbot/README.md

+# Search-based Chatbot

-# NLP Search Engine
+# Setup

-## Members:
-- Sabin-Mario Deaconescu
-- Bianca-Daniela Popa
+ - Create a virtual environment with Python 3.10:
+   `python3.10 -m venv .venv`
-- Anastasia Ștefănescu
+- Activate it
-- David-Constantin Berbece
+- Install requirements
+  `pip install -r requirements.txt`

 # How to run: